antoineOYO/Link-Encyclo/README.md

-# Link Encyclo

-Tools to link documents to Wikidata ressources.
+# Linking the Encyclopédie

 The documents are represented by instances of `Article` class, grouped in a `Book` instance.

 A Wikidata ressource is represented by `WikidataObject` instances.

+- `table2plainbook.ipynb` builds a `Book` instance and adds the Wikidata QIDs from P. Nugues annotation campaign
-- `raw2NP.ipynb` trims the raw articles down to triples (headĥrase, Proper Noun 1, Proper Noun 2)
+- `plainbook2geobook.ipynb` trims the raw articles down to triples (headĥrase, Proper Noun 1, Proper Noun 2)

 **TODO**